Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

  So Every time we make an API call the user needs to be validated whether the request is coming from Authorized source or Not.
  So for that User Needs to be Logged In.

- So When a user makes a logIn Request he sends his Email and Password and the server verifies the Email and Password and it will generate a JTW Token and Wrap that JWT Token inside the cookie and while sending the response back It also sends the cookie having (JWT Token) to user and now the users browser will Store this JWT, and everytime the user makes an API call for any other Request the JWT will also be sent along with the Request and server verifies that cookie(token) then responds with requested Information.
+ So When a user makes a logIn Request he sends his Email and Password and the server verifies the Email and Password and it will generate a JWT Token and Wrap that JWT Token inside the cookie and while sending the response back It also sends the cookie having (JWT Token) to user and now the users browser will Store this JWT, and everytime the user makes an API call for any other Request the JWT will also be sent along with the Request and server verifies that cookie(token) then responds with requested Information.
  We can also send the Expiry of this JWT token along with Response.
  And once the cookie is expired and we still make a API call the verification will fail and we will be redirected to Login Page.